sakshi25/cypress-automation/README.md

 # cypress-automation

-#For launching task.html file on a localhost
+#For launching task.html file on a localhost:

-npm run start
+-npm run start

 #For Running the Test:

 ##In Cypress UI:
-npm run cypress:run
+-npm run cypress:run

 ##In Command Line:
-npm run cypress:open
+-npm run cypress:open

 ##In headless mode:
-npm run cypress:headless
+-npm run cypress:headless

 #Additional Information: